-How to Tell the Difference Between Fleas, Ticks, and Mites
+How To Tell The Difference Between Fleas, Ticks, And Mites

 There are a number of external parasites that may cause problems for your pet by not only irritating the skin but also potentially transferring disease.
 Correctly identifying the pest ensures you are giving the right treatment to get rid of the bugs and taking the right steps to prevent them from returning.
 While there are some things to look for to differentiate ticks vs. mites vs. fleas, if your pet has skin irritation or visible bugs, it is best to consult your veterinarian to confirm the diagnosis and treatment.